Firmsconsulting

 Dillon Corporation has a gross profit of $1,200,000 and sales of $3,500,000.

-The higher the GPMR the lower the relative cost of goods sold.
-Therefore, the higher the GPMR, the better.
+The higher the Gross profit margin ratio (GPMR) the lower the relative cost of goods sold.
+Therefore, the higher the Gross profit margin ratio (GPMR), the better.

 Inventory Turnover Analysis